yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Retool?
-As of March 2021 Retool is a great SAAS offering
+As of May 2021 Retool is a great paid SAAS offering